Abdost Rind

-Abdost Rind (1984? – 18 February 2011), a reporter in Pakistan, was working for the Daily Eagle, an Urdu-language newspaper in the Turbat area of Balochistan, Pakistan, on 18 February, when he became the second journalist killed in Balochistan in 2011.
+Abdost Rind (1984? – 18 February 2011) a reporter in Pakistan, was working for the Daily Eagle, an Urdu-language newspaper in Turbat, Balochistan, Pakistan, on 18 February, when he became the second journalist killed in Balochistan in 2011.

 Personal

 Abdost is survived by his mother, father and older brother.

 Career

 Abdost had been a reporter since he was twenty years old, which was about seven years.

 Death

-On 18 February 2011, Abdost Rind, a part-time reporter for the Urdu-language newspaper known as the Daily Eagle, was shot four times on his way home from work in the Turbat area of Balochistan, Pakistan.
-The attackers were unidentified and got away on a motorcycle after Rind was shot.
-Rind is reported to have died immediately.
-Rind's family, his father, mother, and brother, believe that his murder was work related and have called for an immediate investigation.
+On 18 February 2011, Abdost Rind, a part-time reporter for the Urdu-language newspaper Daily Eagle, was shot four times on his way home from work in Turbat, Balochistan, Pakistan.
+The attackers were unidentified and got away on a motorcycle after targeting Rind, who reportedly died immediately.
+Rind's family, his father, mother, and brother, believe that his murder was work-related and have called for an immediate investigation.
 The Committee to Protect Journalists has also called for a quick investigation into Rind's murder.